edelvarden/material-fox-updated/README.md

 ## Manual Customization

-If you want change colors you can edit the following variables inside `user-chrome.css` (for browser shell) or `user-config.css` (for the content part)
+If you want change colors you can edit the following variables inside `user-chrome.css` (for browser shell) or `user-content.css` (for the content part)

 <table>
   <tr>